Fun and Interesting Ant Facts for Kids

 There Are a LOT of Ants on the Planet

 It is estimated that there are roughly 20 quadrillion individual ants on the planet - that's equal to 20 million billion, or 20 followed by 15 zeros!
-That many ants equates to around 20 megatons in weight, which is equal to 12 million tons!
+That many ants equates to around 20 megatons in weight, which is itself equal to 12 million tons!

 They Outlived the Dinosaurs

 It's hard to believe, but ants first appeared during the Jurassic period, around 100-140 millions years ago!
 That means that they lived alongside the dinosaurs!
 Fossil evidence suggests that these ants were even smaller than the ones we know today, and had simplified biology and colony behaviors compared to modern ants.
-Ants were among the lucky species to survive the asteroid impact at the end of the Cretaceous period 66 million years ago that wiped out non-avian dinosaurs.
+Ants were among the lucky species to survive the asteroid impact at the end of the Cretaceous period 66 million years ago that wiped out the non-avian dinosaurs.

 Queen Ants Can Live up to 30 years